(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Getting through another year of the pandemic may be your biggest win last year.
 But chances are you got a lot more checked off on your to-do list than you give yourself credit for.

-While you look forward to 2022, you may also look back at what you didn't get done in 2021 – resolutions you broke, goals you not met, and healthy habits you quit practicing.
+While you look forward to 2023, you may also look back at what you didn't get done in 2022 – resolutions you broke, goals you have not met, and healthy habits you quit practicing.

 When you think back to why your enthusiasm and commitment to goals faded, there's a good chance you'll say – I just didn't have the time.
 And that makes sense.
 You're busy!

 Yet, it likely bothers you because each of those resolutions, goals, or habits was important to you too.

 You know that successfully achieving your goals this year will require you to find more time.

 Gaining Control Of Your Time